 Through our membership we have committed to implementing the Bettercoal tools and mission into our supply chain management.
 This way we aim to contribute the continuous improvement of the sustainability performance of coal mines.

 Learn more about the Bettercoal initiative

-The objective of SBP is to develop and maintain an industry standard to ensure that solid biomass used for energy production complies with regulations on sustainability and biomass legality in EU countries.
+The objective of SBP was to develop and maintain an industry standard to ensure that solid biomass used for energy production complies with regulations on sustainability and biomass legality in EU countries.

 The initiative's vision is an economically, environmentally and socially sustainable solid biomass supply chain that contributes to a low carbon economy.